vkhazin/reactjs-maps-poc/README.md

 1. Map dynamically adjusts the data ploted based on the zoom level and the current map center, e.g.:
 ![](./media/sample-map.png)
 1. Developer will address comments and issues reported
-1. Developer will Walk thorugh the deliverables to explain the details and artefacts in the project

 ## New requirement